Christianity in the 5th century: Franks

 The Franks and their ruling Merovingian dynasty that had migrated to Gaul from the 3rd century had remained pagan at first.
 On Christmas 498, however, Clovis I following his victory at the Battle of Tolbiac converted to the orthodox faith of the Roman Church and let himself be baptised at Rheims.
 The details of this event have been passed down by Gregory of Tours.

-Clovis I' wife Clotilde was Roman Catholic and had an important role in the conversion of her husband.
+Clovis' wife Clotilde was Roman Catholic and had an important role in the conversion of her husband.
 Long before his baptism, Clovis had allowed his sons to be baptised.
 However, the decisive reason for Clovis to adopt the Christian belief was the spiritual battle aid he received from Christ.
 In the Battle of Tolbiac he came in such difficulties that he prayed to Christ for victory.
 Clovis was victorious, and afterwards he had himself instructed in the Christian faith by Saint Remigius.

 That a commander-in-chief would attribute his victory to the Christian God is a recurring motive since the Constantinian shift.
 Although the New Testament nowhere mentions that divine battle aid could be gained from Christ, the Christian cross was known as a trophy to bestow victory since Constantine I and the Battle of the Milvian Bridge.